Curried Butternut Squash and Apple Soup is filled with warm spices and tart flavors from the apples. Pretty much the perfect creamy soup.

-My family’s favorite way to enjoy it is for dinner alongside a nice warm veggie quesadilla.
+My family’s favorite way to enjoy it is for dinner alongside a nice warm veggie quesadilla or grilled cheese sandwich.
 I think it’s the perfect comfort soup after a long day.

-What I love about soups with squash is that they form an ultra smooth creamy texture without actually adding any cream.
-Potatoes have that effect too, but have a little more starch and give soups a slightly grainier texture.
-I often substitute butternut squash for potatoes in many blended vegetable soups for this reason.
+What I love about soups with squash is that they form an ultra smooth creamy texture without actually adding any heavy cream or coconut milk.
+Potatoes have the thicker soup effect too, but have a little more starch and give soups a slightly grainier texture than butternut squash.
+I often substitute butternut squash for potatoes in many blended vegetable soup recipes for this reason.

 Ready for some geeky science facts?
 Caramelization refers to the chemical reactions that occur when sugars start to break apart.
 It leaves behind all sorts of new compounds with stronger aromas and more intense flavors that can be sweet, sour, or bitter.